zerta92/plant_control/README.md

 # plant_control

-- Temperature and humidity monitor for arduino board or esp32 with water pump actuator and web UI
+- Temperature and humidity monitor for Arduino board or esp32 with water pump actuator and web UI